astefanutti/metrics-aspectj/README.md

 ## Spring AOP vs. AspectJ

 Spring AOP and AspectJ provides Aspect Oriented Programming in two very different ways:
-+ AspectJ provides a full-fledged aspect definition and support both compile time waving (CTW) and load time waving (LTW) (with a Java agent) and implements AOP with class instrumentation (byte code manipulation)
++ AspectJ provides a full-fledged aspect definition and support both Compile Time Weaving (CTW) and Load Time Weaving (LTW) (with a Java agent) and implements AOP with class instrumentation (byte code manipulation)
-+ Spring AOP does not support the whole AspectJ aspect definition and does not support compile time waving
++ Spring AOP does not support the whole AspectJ aspect definition and does not support Compile Time Weaving
 + Spring AOP implements AOP either using (see [Spring proxying mechanisms][1]):
-    + JDK dynamic proxies, which add little runtime overhead, increase stack traces, and can be incompatible with other Spring functionality like Spring JMX (for dynamic MBean export for example)
+    + JDK dynamic proxies, which add little runtime overhead, clutter stack traces, and can be incompatible with other Spring functionality like Spring JMX (for dynamic MBean export for example)
     + Or CGLIB (byte code manipulation), that has to be added as a runtime dependency:
         + It dynamically extends classes thus it is incompatible with `final` classes or methods
         + CGLIB development isn't active, Hibernate has been deprecating it in favor of Javassist (see [Deprecated CGLIB support][2])
-+ AJDT (AspectJ Development Tools) provides deep integration between AspectJ and the Eclipse platform which is not possible with Spring AOP due to the runtime / dynamic nature of the AOP implementation
++ AJDT (AspectJ Development Tools) provides deep integration between AspectJ and the Eclipse platform which is not possible with Spring AOP due to the runtime / dynamic nature of its AOP implementation

 Further details can be found in [Choosing which AOP declaration style to use][3] from the Spring documentation.